Frozen Gin Fizz1/54

 Why spend half your paycheck on pricey infused waters when you can make them at home?
 It's easy, inexpensive, and lovely.

 This pina colada recipe is made with rum, cream of coconut, and pineapple, and couldn't be easier.
 We also think it's even better than the classic.

 Cuba Libre.
 Essentially a rum and Coke with a twist of lime.
 But cocktails are always so much more intoxicating when they come with a fancy-sounding name, don't you agree?

 St. Germain, sparkling wine, and soda water.
 Lightly effervescent, slightly inebriating, and thoroughly enjoyable.

-This cucumber gimlet, made with gin, cucumber, simple syrup, and lime, is a classic cocktail with a twist.
-Or rather, a slice--of cucumber!
+Made with gin, cucumber, simple syrup, and lime, this is simply a slight riff on a classic cocktail with a twist...or rather, a slice.